-- enhance the quality and relevance of education for learners - mutually benefit all partners - treat fairly and equitably all those served by the partnership - provide opportunities for all partners to meet their shared social responsibilities toward education - acknowledge and celebrate each partner's contributions through appropriate forms of recognition - are consistent with the ethics and core values of all partners - are based on the clearly defined expectations of all partners - are based on shared or aligned objectives that support the goals of the partner organizations - allocate resources to complement and not replace public funding for education - measure and evaluate partnership performance to make informed decisions that ensure continuous improvement - are developed and structured in consultation with all partners - recognize and respect each partner's expertise - identify clearly defined roles and responsibilities for all partners - involve individual participants on a voluntary basis - are congruent with the Grand Erie District School Board multi-year plan
+- enhance the quality and relevance of education for learners - must be appropriate for the school setting - health and safety of students must be protected - must not compromise the student achievement strategy. - mutually benefit all partners - treat fairly and equitably all those served by the partnership - provide opportunities for all partners to meet their shared social responsibilities toward education - acknowledge and celebrate each partner's contributions through appropriate forms of recognition - are consistent with the ethics and core values of all partners - are based on the clearly defined expectations of all partners - are based on shared or aligned objectives that support the goals of the partner organizations - allocate resources to complement and not replace public funding for education - measure and evaluate partnership performance to make informed decisions that ensure continuous improvement - are developed and structured in consultation with all partners - recognize and respect each partner's expertise - identify clearly defined roles and responsibilities for all partners - involve individual participants on a voluntary basis - are aligned with the Grand Erie District School Board multi-year plan - 2.
+Entities that provide competing education services such as tutoring services, JK-12 private schools or private colleges, and credit offering entities that are not government-funded, are not eligible partners